magomimmo/cljs-start/README.md

   (i.e. `...js/wonderful-lib/core.cljs`).
 The source code of the `core.cljs` will be displayed in the a new tab.

-Now click on the line number you for which you want to set a breakpoint and just reload the `index.html` page.
+Now click on the line number in the `core.cljs` for which you want to set a breakpoint and just reload the `index.html` page.

 Unfortunately the very first time you reload the page, the debugger close the `core.cljs` file and open the `wonderful-lib.js` file